TheDolentCity/paladins-of-awoudan/src/content/docs/classes/paladin-of-the-celadon-tower.md

 All Paladins of the Celadon Tower have the same three features: wizard's exit, cantrips, and spell attributes.
 Choose 1 cantrip and 6 attributes or 2 cantrips and 4 attributes.
 You can apply 1 attribute to a standard spell attack.
 Add additional attributes at the cost of 3 **WIL** each.
 You cannot apply more than 3 attributes to one attack or apply multiple range attributes.

-- **Wizard's Exit:** Once per encounter as a move action, you may move your speed and enter a natural object such as a tree or boulder and reappear up to 20 squares away from behind another natural object.
+- **Wizard's Exit:** Once per skirmish as a move action, you may move your speed and enter a natural object such as a tree or boulder and reappear up to 20 squares away from behind another natural object.
 - **Cantrips:** Weak, but useful spells.
   - **Magus Light:** Requires a magical implement.
 As a standard action, shed bright light from your magical implement in a close burst 2 and dim light in a close burst 6.
 Increase both bursts by 1 for every point of **WIL** you spend.
 This effect lasts for one minute.
   - **Magus Hand:** As a standard action, you conjure an ethereal hand up to 10 squares away.
 This hand is the same size as your own.
 It can carry 1 **ENC** worth of items and move with 5 **SPE**.
 If it has to make a check, it uses your ability scores.
 Concentration (1).